KleeGroup-BaseCamp/klee-office/README.md

 But bare one thing in your mind: make sure what you are going to change before you really change something, and always backup your map files !

-# For our sqlite3 database :
+# For our sqlite3 database : ---TO UPDATE
+See diagram.xml

 If you want to recreate a clean database.